daviortega/zen-of-distributed-groups/README.md

 Incremental help is better than disruptive behavior
 Communication is a problem and centralization still looms
 Efficiency is a challenge but it must be pursuit
-can't complain if you are not there
+Can't complain if you are not there
-fix instead of criticize
+Fix instead of criticize
-forgiveness is better than permission
+Forgiveness is better than permission
-because one can is not a reason to do it
+Because one can is not a reason to do it
-because it should be done is a reason to do it
+Because it should be done is a reason to do it
 Coordination without delegation
+Don't just be the "idea" person